Housing Contract - informational copy only

-Rooms may be occupied until 24 hours after a student's total withdrawal from the University, the student's last final examination at the end of each semester, or until noon on the day after the last day of classes preceding a University recess period.
+Rooms may be occupied until 24 hours after a student's total withdrawal from the University, the student's last final examination at the end of each semester, or until 10:00am on the day after the last day of classes preceding a University recess period.
 Students having completed their final examinations, involved in disruptive behavior will be required to vacate immediately.

 IV.
 FOOD SERVICE

 All residence hall students (with the exception of those who reside in Lincoln or Washington halls) are required to be on a food service plan beginning with the first day of classes and continuing through the last day of final examinations.
 The meal plan for residents who transfer into or out of halls that require a meal plan will be adjusted accordingly on a daily basis, pro-rated on the effective date of move.
 Food service may be available for use prior to the first-day of classes.
 Food service is provided with the exception of Saturday and Sunday breakfast.
 Food service units will be closed between semesters and during University recess periods as listed in the University Catalog and Student Handbook.
 Food service plans are determined by occupancy in certain halls.
 Upon check-out, students on an eligible meal plan may receive a refund for a portion of unused food purchase dollars as prescribed by the conditions below in “Section VII: Cancellations, Check-out and Refunds”.